SimonChristopherCropper/GIT_Tutorials/README.md

 ### Where do you get it?

 - You can download **GIT for Windows** from [https://git-scm.com/](https://git-scm.com/)
-- The software can be installed by IT Department if you don't have administrative rights to your computer or Virtual Machine.
+- The software can be installed by your IT Department if you don't have administrative rights to your computer or Virtual Machine.

 ### Software that can access and update GIT repositories without a local version of GIT installed